By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 As much as we love our smart phones, tablets, and other electronic devices, the EMF they emit can affect the heart rhythm and supercharge the part of our brain that controls the fight-or-flight response.
 This makes them a potential trigger for PVCs.

 I know that reducing EMF exposure in this day and age is a big ask, so simply do the best you can.
 Keep calls short, and use speakerphone if appropriate.
 Most of all, remove any electronics from your bedroom—especially cordless phones and baby monitors.
+Avoid 5G when possible.

 Put your bare feet on the ground.